Cubs vs. Nationals Player Props Betting Odds

 |0

-- Nico Hoerner has 40 hits with five doubles, a triple, two home runs, seven walks and 17 RBI.
-He's also stolen nine bases.
+- Robles has four doubles, a triple, nine walks and eight RBI (26 total hits).
+He's also swiped eight bases.

 |Opponent